Veterans Service Organizations

 Davidson County boasts several branches of Veterans Service Organizations, such as Disabled American Veterans (DAV); Wounded Warrior Project; AMVETS; The American Legion; Veterans of Foreign Wars; as well as several younger organizations such as The Mission Continues or Team Red White and Blue.

-NOT to be confused with Durable Power of Attorney or any similarly named appointment
+These are not to be confused with Durable Power of Attorney or any similarly named appointment

 Excerpt from VA Form 21-22